ArtisanMobile/devdocs/_posts/2014-05-09-event-tracking.md

 ###Automatic Event Tags for Custom Analytics Events

-If you would like to use the Artisan Event Tags to add context to your custom analytics events you can get an NSDictionary of all the ArtisanEventTags in all active view controllers
+If you would like to use the Artisan Event Tags to add context to your custom analytics events you can get an NSDictionary of all the ArtisanEventTags in all active view controllers with **[ARTrackingManager getArtisanEventTagsForActiveViewControllers]**

-This can be used in parameters a trackEvent call to attach all of the ArtisanEventTags in all active view controller.

-<div class="note note-hint"><p>Note: This method was added with Artisan SDK 2.4.1.</p></div>

-<div class="note note-hint"><p>Note: ArtisanEventTags for the most recent view controller sare accessible AFTER ViewWillAppear and inside of ViewDidAppear.</p></div>

 {% highlight objective-c %}
 // Objective-C